evkx/evkx.github.io/content/models/kgm/torres/torres_evx/_index.md

 ## Infotainment

 One type of sound system is available for the KGM Torres EVX.
-With the , you get NULL speakers with a max system output of  watts.
+With the KGM, you get six speakers with a max system output of 100 watts.

 In addition, with the standard in-car navigation system, you get the help you need to find your destination.
 Furthermore, the KGM Torres EVX supports Android Auto and Apple CarPlay.
 This functionality allows you to present your phone's screen in the car's screen so you can run apps like Google Maps or Waze.